Yunghong/EasyVis/README.md

 # EasyVis
 ## Description
-Real-time 3D rendering system targeted for laparoscopic surgery.
-Our work is in the early stage, focusing on the laparoscopic surgery box trainer environment.
-The development of this work is from coarse to fine, set the framework first, then fill/refine the details.
+Our real-time 3D rendering system is targeted for laparoscopic surgery.
+Currently, our work is in the early stages, focusing on a laparoscopic surgery box trainer environment.
+The development process follows a coarse-to-fine approach: first, we establish the framework, then we fill in and refine the details.

 The demo of our work.
+We demonstrate real-time 3D reconstruction and rendering for a laparoscopic surgery box trainer, specifically focusing on the bean drop task.
+The shown version is targeted for an experiment that will be conducted in Spring 2025.
+We plan to sample data from the operations performed by medical students at UM-Madison.

 ![EasyVis Demo GIF](https://github.com/Yunghong/EasyVis/blob/main/easyvis%20demo.gif)